Leadership

 How to Create an Effective Employee Handbook

 Writing a handbook from scratch is where most teams stall.
 The fix is to start from a structure, fill it with your real policies and procedures, then have it reviewed before anyone signs anything.
-Creating an effective employee handbook is mostly about discipline, not wordsmithing, so a few best practices keep the process moving.

 Start with an outline.
 List every section heading first, before you write a single policy.
-This stops you over-writing the fun culture pages while skipping the boring legal ones that actually matter when you create an employee handbook.
+This stops you over-writing the fun culture pages while skipping the boring legal ones that matter most when you create an employee handbook.

 Pull your real policies.
 Gather what already lives in offer letters, chat threads, and manager habits.
 Building your employee handbook works best when it documents what you genuinely do, not an aspirational version nobody follows.